-Earlier his week, SoftBank confirmed it wont budge on its offer to acquire US wireless carrier.
+Earlier his week, SoftBank confirmed it wont budge on its offer to acquire US wireless carrier Sprint.
 It said the competing offer from Dish was “incomplete and illusory” and claimed it has the better deal.
 Dish Network Chairman Charlie Ergen didn’t take this criticism lying down and responded vehemently in favor of his company.

 Speaking to USA Today, Ergen said this about Japanese-based Softbank: